hoplaahei/hoplaahei.github.io/_posts/2014-11-28-fix-gpt-boot-on-free-bsd-for-thinkpad-t520.md

 ## Without GPT (simpler)

-If you don't care about the [advantages](https://wiki.archlinux.org/index.php/GUID_Partition_Table#Advantages_of_GPT) of GPT, then the installer has the option to switch to BIOS partitioning, which should allow you to bypass the issue (though you will need to press `F1` at system boot, then goto `Startup` and change `UEFI/Legacy Boot` to `Both` or `Legacy Only`.
+If you don't care about the [advantages](https://wiki.archlinux.org/index.php/GUID_Partition_Table#Advantages_of_GPT) of GPT, then the installer has the option to switch to BIOS partitioning, which should allow you to bypass the issue (though after install you will need to press `F1` at system boot, then goto `Startup` and change `UEFI/Legacy Boot` to `Both` or `Legacy Only`.

 ## The hackish way